voschezang/coding-handbook/collaboration/scrum-guide.md

 ### Context

 Scrum is designed to help cross-functional teams manage a single [product](../management/product-management.md) in a [complex environment](https://en.wikipedia.org/wiki/Cynefin_framework).
+It is optimized for complexity and uncertainty.

+- It promotes an empirical mindset to improve quality through reflection and adaption.
+- It is based on self-organizing teams.

 In essence, it aims to reduce risk by delivering value in short increments.
-It promotes an empirical mindset to improve quality through reflection and adaption.
+This includes:

+- Reliability.
+Deliver value within time and cost constraints.
+- Consistency.
+Deliver value every increment.

 ### Core